drykit-go/testx/checkconv/README.md

 they wrap the given checker in a `check.ValueChecker`.
-The difference is that it works with _any_ type that implement a checker interface (`Pass(T) bool` and `Explain(string, interface{} string`) while Assert functions are restricted to the types covered in package `check`.
+The difference is that it works with _any_ type that implement a checker interface (`Pass(T) bool` and `Explain(string, interface{} string`) while Assert functions are restricted to the types defined in package `check`.

 ### `Assert` vs `Cast`